Jakobud/configgenerator/README.md

 </mameconfig>
 ```

-Because all the input controls and dipswitches are set to default values, it doesn't include them in the configuration file.
+Because all the input controls and dipswitches are set to default values, MAME does not include them in the configuration file.

 This plugin will generate a similar `.cfg` but will include all input controls and dipswitches values, whether or not they are set to default values.
 It will even (optionally) include comments.
 Here is the generated `pacman.cfg`: